 Who Is Involved in Conflict Management?

-Managers, bosses, or even team leaders can serve as the mediator.
+Managers, bosses, or even virtual leaders can serve as the mediator.
 It’s important for mediators to be impartial and fair.
-They need to possess important mediation skills such as empathy, active listening, questioning skills, summarizing skills, and critical thinking skills.
+They need to possess important mediation and people skills such as:

 Why Is Conflict Management Important?